Wondering how much a new kitchen costs? From budget to bespoke we outline your potential spend in 2026

 Whether you’re looking to upgrade new budget kitchen units, or considering replacing kitchen doors, this is one way of updating your kitchen without the full expense of new kitchen costs.

-The average cost for replacement doors, which tend to be higher quality than those that would be provided by budget kitchen companies, for a medium-sized kitchen, would start from around £800-£1000, rising to £3,000 - £4,000 for higher quality versions.
+The average cost for new doors, which tend to be higher quality than those that would be provided by budget kitchen companies, for a medium-sized kitchen, would start from around £800 £1000, rising to £3,000 £4,000 for higher quality versions.

 Alternatively, if you are happy with the overall design and quality of your kitchen, but simply want to change the colour, you could investigate kitchen respray costs instead.

-Seeking kitchen layout inspiration?
-Take a look at these galley kitchen ideas that are perfect for smaller spaces and don't forget to consider whether a freestanding or fitted kitchen is right for you and your home.
+Seeking additional kitchen layout inspiration?
+Take a look at these galley kitchen ideas that are perfect for smaller spaces.

 Natasha was Homebuilding & Renovating’s Associate Content Editor and was a member of the Homebuilding team for over two decades.
 In her role on Homebuilding & Renovating she imparted her knowledge on a wide range of renovation topics, from window condensation to renovating bathrooms, to removing walls and adding an extension.
 She continues to write for Homebuilding on these topics, and more.
 An experienced journalist and renovation expert, she also writes for a number of other homes titles, including Homes & Gardens and Ideal Homes.
 Over the years Natasha has renovated and carried out a side extension to a Victorian terrace.
 She is currently living in the rural Edwardian cottage she renovated and extended on a largely DIY basis, living on site for the duration of the project.